arjenmeek/queryduck-server/README.md

 *   `README.md`: This document.
 *   `serve.py`: The script that launches the server application.
-*   `crunchyserver`: Python module containing most of the actual code.
+*   `qdserver`: Python module containing most of the actual code.
 *   `config.yml.example`: Example/template file, which you should use to base your own `config.yml` on.